opendocsg/slw-judgments-backfill/2015_SGCA_10/report.md

 8       Sections 371 and 372 of the CPC set out further procedures as to how such property is to be delivered where the person entitled to possession of the property is known, or how the property should be dealt with where the person so entitled is not known.

 9       We should also point out that s 370 does not operate where any inquiry or trial under the CPC has commenced as the relevant provision for disposal of property under those circumstances is s 364 instead.
-Section 370 is operative only at the stage of investigations, and no further action is taken by the police to commence an inquiry or a trial (see the case of _Sim Cheng Ho and another v Lee Eng Soon_ [1997] 3 SLR(R) 190 (“ _Sim Cheng Ho_ ”) analysing the old s 392 (see [11]–[13] below)).
+Section 370 is operative only at the stage of investigations, and no further action is taken by the police to commence an inquiry or a trial (see the case of _Sim Cheng Ho and another v Lee Eng Soon_ <span class="citation">[1997] 3 SLR(R) 190</span> (“ _Sim Cheng Ho_ ”) analysing the old s 392 (see [11]–[13] below)).

 **The evolution of s 370 of the CPC**